- Instructions for Form 2553 - Introductory Material

 When the corporation (entity) is making the election for its first tax year in existence, it will usually enter the beginning date of a tax year that begins on a date other than January 1.

 A corporation (entity) not making the election for its first tax year in existence that is keeping its current tax year should enter the beginning date of the first tax year for which it wants the election to be effective.

 A corporation (entity) not making the election for its first tax year in existence that is changing its tax year and wants to be an S corporation for the short tax year needed to switch tax years should enter the beginning date of the short tax year.
-If the corporation (entity) does not want to be an S corporation for this short tax year, it should enter the beginning date of the tax year following this short tax year and file Form 1128, Application To Adopt, Change, or Retain a Tax Year.
+If the corporation (entity) doesn’t want to be an S corporation for this short tax year, it should enter the beginning date of the tax year following this short tax year and file Form 1128, Application To Adopt, Change, or Retain a Tax Year.
 If this change qualifies as an automatic approval request (Form 1128, Part II), file Form 1128 as an attachment to Form 2553.
 If this change qualifies as a ruling request (Form 1128, Part III), file Form 1128 separately.
 If filing Form 1128, enter "Form 1128" on the dotted line to the left of the entry space for item E.